AccelByte/accelbyte-java-sdk/docs/getting_started.md

 Generate build using new APIs and behavior (some features may change in the next minor release)? (default: no) [yes, no]

-Project name (default: myproject):
+Project name (default: getting-started):
-Source package (default: myproject):
+Source package (default: getting.started):

 > Task :init
 Get more help with your project: https://docs.gradle.org/7.4.2/samples/sample_building_java_applications.html